 Policy: Environment (EO.BP)

 All new schools in the Division maintain high environmental standards by:

 We’re also reducing energy consumption through:

 Every year on Earth Day, students and staff across the Division strive to reduce their carbon footprint and conserve energy.
 We challenge all schools and departments to turn off lights and other energy-consuming devices for at least an hour to increase awareness of our impact on the environment and help influence actions to reduce this impact.

 At the end of each school year, Edmonton Public School students clean out their lockers before summer break.
-Thanks to a new partnership with the City of Edmonton, schools can opt to collect, sort and reuse the materials cleaned out of lockers instead of tossing them in the garbage.
+The Division EnviroMatters Office rolled out the Year-End Locker Clean-Out program to help schools collect, sort and recycle or reuse the materials cleaned out of lockers instead of tossing them in the garbage.

 After the snow melts each spring, many schools participate in the City of Edmonton’s Schoolyard Clean Up program.
 Students clear litter from their school grounds, helping keep their school environments clean and safe.The program runs from March until June and schools compete to be the tidiest in Edmonton.

-Since February 2015, the Centre for Education (CFE) has partnered with Shanked Computer Recycling to support a free electronic waste recycling drive for all CFE staff and their households.
+Since February 2015, the Division EnviroMatters Office has co-ordinated a free electronic waste recycling drive for all Centre for Education staff and their households.
 The event is held for two weeks, and staff members are encouraged to bring old electronic waste from home and their surrounding community.
-The program is such a success that it’s now an annual event at the Centre, and the program is expanding into Division schools as a fundraising and community engagement initiative.
+The program is such a success that it’s now an annual event at the Centre, and the program has expanded into Division schools as a fundraising and community engagement initiative.